HL7/phenomics-exchange-ig/projects/hapi-jpa-server/README-local.md

 - To start the server with a clean empty database, or if the database gets corrupted or locked due to a crash, run mvn clean jetty:run
 - If you would like the server to apply validation, you need to run  mvn -Dspring.config.location=classpath:/application-validate.yaml jetty:run

-Without validation the server will accept any instance even if it's not valid according to the spec.